 - Learn to better manage stress, which can trigger the appearance of white patches on the skin.
 Proper stress management is an excellent strategy to adopt.

 If your skin is affected by vitiligo, there is no need to worry; the disease does not present any risk for your health or that of your loved ones.
-Skin colour is only a tiny part of a person’s beauty, so keep in mind that individual personalities far outshine our appearance and, especially, all of our minor imperfections.
-After all, those very imperfections are what make each human being so unique!
+Keep in mind that our imperfections are what make us unique!